When Not To Go to Miami: A Cautionary Guide for the Sun-Addled

 3. Art Basel (Early December): Culture, Chaos, and Cash Drain

 This one’s a curveball.
-Art Basel Miami Beach is incredible if you’re into contemporary art, fashion, and people who use “curated” as a verb.
+Art Basel Miami Beach is incredible if you’re into contemporary art, fashion, and people who use “curated” as a verb — and also how expensive Miami gets, because hotels spike 30–50% during this week alone.
 But you know what else it is?

 • Insane crowds – Hotels book up months in advance.